 • A book of your choosing

-You’re child doesn’t start actually reading Sarah, Plain and Tall until you reach Model 2.5.
+Your child doesn’t start actually reading Sarah, Plain and Tall until you reach Model 2.5.
 By the time they reach this area, they have learned how to look for clues in their reading.
-The first activity that follows reading Chapter 1 of Sarah, Plain and Tall is for your child to list the characters, what they learned and they learned it.
-There are no write or wrong answers in this, but we did enjoy sitting down and talking about the different characters and what he came up with as far as what he learned.
+The first activity that follows reading Chapter 1 of Sarah, Plain, and Tall is for your child to list the characters, what they learned and they learned it.
+There are no right or wrong answers in this, but we did enjoy sitting down and talking about the different characters and what he came up with as far as what he learned.